MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/performance.md

 }
 ```

 A new native control should only be instantiated once, when the `Control` property is `null`.
 The control should only be configured and event handlers subscribed to when the custom renderer is attached to a new Xamarin.Forms element.
-Similarly, any event handlers that were subscribed to should only be unsubscribed from when the element the renderer is attached to changes.
+Similarly, any event handlers that were subscribed to should only be unsubscribed from when the element renderer is attached to changes.
 Adopting this approach will help to create an efficiently performing custom renderer that doesn't suffer from memory leaks.

 For more information about custom renderers, see [Customizing Controls on Each Platform](~/xamarin-forms/app-fundamentals/custom-renderer/index.md).